Mari3/IMOVE/Documentation/InstallBuildRun.md

 # How to Install, Build and Run the IMOVE Framework

 The IMOVE framework is written in C++ and can be built and run using simple terminal/cli commands.
 Below is a step-by-step guide on what to install, how to build and how to run the project.

 ## What To Install

 This is an overview of everything that needs to be installed on your system to get the framework running.

 ### Tools
 This project is written in C++ and therefore requires a C++ compiler.
-It has been succesfully built using gcc and g++ from the GNU Compiler Collection.
+It has been successfully built using gcc and g++ from the GNU Compiler Collection.

 To build the project, CMake is required.
 It was last verified to work with CMake version 3.11.0.